Don’t cull badgers DO chip Dogs?!

 Are we in 1984?!

-The British Royal Society for the Protection of Animals has the following campaigns on its home page:
+The British Royal Society for the Prevention of Cruelty Animals has the following campaigns on its home page:

 Stop breeding animals for their looks – ‘Born to Suffer’